 Is lead generation a problem for your business?
-Get better results with these 14 ways to acquire quality leads for your small business.
+Get better results with these 14 lead generation tactics.
+They will help you acquire quality leads for your small business.

 Even though you think you’re doing everything possible to find new customers, chances are there are lead generation strategies you aren’t using or aren’t using on a consistent basis.
-Here are 14 tactics that work.
-Put them to work consistently in your business and watch your customer list and sales grow:
+Here are 14 lead generation ideas that work.
+Use them consistently in your business and watch your customer list and sales grow:

 RELATED: 7 Steps to More Customer Referrals

 4. Develop lead magnets to encourage email signups